rinigus/pure-maps/README.md

-For development of Pure Maps and testing on desktop, you would have to choose platform for which you develop, install dependencies, and be able to run application.
-All this is covered below.
+For development of Pure Maps and testing on desktop, you would have to choose platform for which you develop, install dependencies, and be able to run the application.
+In this case, Qt Creator can be used.
+See details below.

 Alternative, is to use Flatpak-based environment and develop using that.
 For this approach, see separate